MultiQC/MultiQC/docs/usage.md

 (this can be inspected by running MultiQC with `-v`/`--verbose`).

 To avoid this, run MultiQC with the `-d`/`--dirs` parameter.
-This will prefix every sample name with the directory path that the log file was found within.
-As such, sample names will no longer be unique, and data will not be overwritten.
+This will prefix every sample name with the directory path for that log file.
+As such, sample names should now be unique, and not overwrite one-another.

 By default, `--dirs` will prepend the entire path to each sample name.
 You can choose which directories are added with the `-dd`/`--dirs-depth` parameter.
 Set to a positive